Monotonic Learning in the PAC Framework: A New Perspective: Experiment

-\begin{itemize} \item[RQ1] For the two PAC-learnable problems, with an increase of $m$, do the measured loss distributions for the trained models exhibit a monotonic decreasing? \item[RQ2] Can we regard the theoretical distributions ($Q_m$'s) as a conservative estimate for the empirical distributions ($P_m$'s), especially for the behavior of monotonicity in learning? \end{itemize}
+\begin{itemize} \item[RQ1] For the two PAC learnable problems, with an increase of $m$, do the measured error distributions for the trained models exhibit a monotonic decrease? \item[RQ2] Can we regard the theoretical distribution as a conservative estimate for the empirical distribution, especially regarding monotonicity in learning? \end{itemize}